TEF-Health/CONFIDENTIAL_Odoo-Documentation/docs/reviewer.md

   Use the **Declare Conflict of Interest** button to abort the review.
 This action notifies the Front Office Agent.

 - **Final Declaration:**
-  Before submission, confirm via a checkbox that no conflict of interest exists.
+  Before submission, confirm via a checkbox that no conflict of interest became apparent during review.

 !!! warning "Conflict of Interest"
     Declaring a conflict of interest is mandatory if any bias is identified.
 This measure protects both the review process and the Applicant's integrity.

----

-## Communication via Chatter
+## Communication

-Communication with Applicants is strictly managed:
+Communication between Reviewers and Front Office Agents to address queries regarding review assignments or technical issues can be performed in two ways:

-- **Chatter Module:**
+- **Chatter**
     - Located at the bottom of each review record.
-  - Enables communication exclusively with Front Office Agents, not directly with Applicants.
+    - Enables direct communication with the Front Office Agents that assigned the Reviewer to the Application.

-- **Purpose:**
-  - Clarify review details.
-  - Address queries regarding review assignments or technical issues.

-*Placeholder for Chatter module screenshot.*

----

-## Final Submission and Post-Review Workflow

-Once the review is completed:

-- **Review Submission:**
-  - Ensure all fields are completed; only then does the **Return Review** button activate.
-  - Submit your review to be recorded in the TEF-Health system.

-- **Post-Review Process:**
-  - After two reviews have been submitted and if the standard deviation of scores is below 4, the relevant Service Provider(s) are automatically notified of the Service Provision Request.

-!!! tip "Timely Submission"
-    Early and complete review submissions help maintain workflow efficiency and ensure timely notifications to Service Providers.

----

-## Additional Notes

-- **Progress Saving:**
-  You can save your review at any point and resume later.

-- **User Interface Enhancements:**
-  - **Interactive Tooltips:** Hover over elements for more information.
-  - **Responsive Tables and Kanban Views:** Quickly access and manage your assigned Applications.

-- **Help & Support:**
+- **Discuss**
-  For any issues or further assistance, please refer to the Helpdesk module or contact the support team.

----

-## Conclusion

-This documentation serves as your guide to efficiently navigate and utilize the Reviewer View of the TEF-Health Grant Management system.
-By following these processes and leveraging the platform’s interactive features, you can contribute effectively to the evaluation process while ensuring compliance with all contractual and regulatory requirements.

-For further assistance, visit our [Helpdesk](#) or reach out to the Front Office team.

-*Generated with Material MkDocs Markdown features for a seamless user experience.*
+    - The entire communication history including email notifications and message history can also be accessed and replied to via the Discuss Module (left-hand menu).